 This only works because of the numbers I've chosen - it's a binary sequence, with each number being one of the binary column headings.
 This means that each total can only be made up from one combination of subjects.

 If they'd been numbered as 1 = English, 2 = Maths, 3 = Science, 4 = Computing, etc., then it wouldn't work, because a code of 3 could represent English and Maths, or it could be Science on its own.
 To use this technique in your programming, you need to be familiar with bitwise logic.
+I have used bitwise logic in my traffic light and seven-segment display examples to indicate which lights should be lit for each stage in the sequence.

 For a more in-depth discussion of this and other similar techniques, look at the Bitwise Logic page in the Mathematics section.
 You can also watch a video on uses of binary in the Number Bases playlist on the Advanced ICT YouTube channel.